larry-athey/climate-czar/Combo Hub v2 Web API.md

 **/hub-id/humidity** - Returns the humidity level detected at the selected hub.

 **/hub-id/light/format** - Returns the ambient light level detected at the selected hub in the specified format, "0" for Lux or "1" for percentage.

+**/hub-id/lora-sensor/payload** - Returns the reading from any dedicated LoRa WAN stand-alone sensor.
+These sensors still use the same LoRa WAN addressing scheme as a Combo Hub, ID #1 is reserved for the master hub, all other devices use LoRa WAN ID values 2 through 65535.